asamaranch78/swatcplusplus25Q4/FinalProject/Readme.md

 ### Data

 In order to handle the data a data class will be create, this will store shared pointers to all the vehicle class instances using a vector.
-The data class will have the methods to import data from files and export it to files.

 ```mermaid
 classDiagram